studersi/test-4/Tutorial-06-README.md

 Now comes a series of *tags* assigned to the rule.
 First comes the *Local Lab Service* tag.
 We defined this one ourselves in our configuration.
 It is therefore being included along with every rule violation.
 Afterwards follow several tags from the *Core Rule Set*, classifying the type of attack.
 These references can, for example, be used for analysis and statistics.

-Towards the end of the alarm come three additional values, *hostname*, *uri* and *unique_id* that more clearly specify the request.
+Towards the end of the alarm come three additional values, *hostname*, *uri* and *unique_id*, that more clearly specify the request.
 We can use *unique_id* to make the connection to our *access log* and *URI* helps us to find the resource on our server.

 A single alarm includes a great deal of information.
 Over 30,000 entries for a single invocation of *nikto* adds up to 23 MB of data.
 You are well-advised to keep an eye on the size of the *error log*.

 ###Step 4: Analyzing anomaly scores

-Although the format of the entries is the error log may be clear, without a tool they are very hard to read.
+Although the format of the entries in the error log may be clear, without a tool they are very hard to read.
 A simple remedy is to use a few *shell aliases*, which extract individual pieces of information from the entries.
 They are stored in the alias file we discussed in Tutorial 5.

 ```
 $> cat ~/.apache-modsec.alias